Measurements Explained

 Measures the difference between the quietest and loudest parts of a track, indicating its dynamic range.

-Average Dynamics (Peak-to-Loudness Ratio):
+Average Dynamics (PLR):

 This ratio reflects the difference between the peak level and integrated loudness, providing insights into the overall dynamics of the track.